wix-incubator/pro-gallery/README.md

 ```
 The `width` and `height` values represent the size of the gallery.
 Thus, the gallery will size inner items to fit exactly into that size.
 Notice that when `infiniteScroll` is enabled, vertical galleries will ignore the `height` parameter and horizontal galleries will ignore the `width` parameter.

-### domId
+### id
-A unique Id for the gallery.
+A unique id for the gallery.
 Use this if you plan to display multiple galleries on the same page, or when using SSR - to make sure the gallery does not "flicker" in the hydrate phase.

 ### Scrolling Element
 The DOM element inside which the gallery is scrolled (defaults to `window`).
 If the gallery is scrolled inside a different element, pass its dom reference in this property.
 You can also pass a function that returns that dom element.